To answer the many questions about Personal Colour Analysis (PCA), I hope this page is helpful.

 This is not the same as saying everyone in a certain Tone was born with, or must have, the same hair color.
-ANY Tone can have ANY natural hair and eye color.
+ANY Tone can have ANY natural hair and basic eye color.
 There are huge variations within a Tone, especially True Summer and True Winter, the pure Cool colouring groups.
 But because the skin of people within a Tone shares certain properties, it will be flattered by certain properties in hair color, just as it is by certain clothing and cosmetic colours.

 For women who have coloured their hair for many years, they have often forgotten their true, natural hair colour and adjusted their normal, or their natural, to a much lighter shade than is accurate.
 Let as much of the roots grow out as possible to give us a more correct appreciation of the hair colour Nature designed for you.